 - A trust or inheritance

 Keep in mind that for the community to be awarded a percentage in the appreciated value of separate property; the spouse seeking an award must establish that the community acquired an interest, for example, by the commingling of separate and community assets.
-For a better understanding of this issue, please contact the family law attorneys at Beck Law P.C. for a free consultation.
+For a better understanding of this issue, please contact the family law attorneys at Beck Law P.C. for a consultation.

 Getting Community Property Interest Legal Help for Your Santa Rosa Divorce

 Questions regarding the division of assets in a divorce can be complicated, especially when it comes to retirement accounts.
 If you have questions about a divorce in Sonoma County, Mendocino County, or Lake County California, Beck Law P.C., can help you.
 The Santa Rosa family law attorneys at Beck Law P.C. can answer your questions and help you determine the best method of obtaining a divorce given your unique circumstances.
-For a free consultation regarding divorce, or any other family law question, contact Beck Law P.C. at (707) 576-7175 or visit us online.
+For a consultation regarding divorce, or any other family law question, contact Beck Law P.C. at (707) 576-7175 or visit us online.